pandas-dev/pandas/doc/source/timeseries.rst

 * It can be multiplied by an integer (positive or negative) so that the increment will be applied multiple times.
 * It has :meth:`~pandas.DateOffset.rollforward` and
   :meth:`~pandas.DateOffset.rollback` methods for moving a date forward or backward to the next or previous "offset date".

+Beware that ``DatetimeIndexes`` are not assumed to always be monotonic, so for example:

+.. ipython:: python

+df = pd.DataFrame([1,2,3], index=pd.DatetimeIndex(start='2018-02-27',
+                                                  periods=3, freq='D'),
+                                                  columns=['A'])
+df.index

+may give you non-monotonic result when performing offsets:

+.. ipython:: python

+df.index = df.index + pd.tseries.offsets.DateOffset(months=4, days=2)
+df.index

 Subclasses of ``DateOffset`` define the ``apply`` function which dictates custom date increment logic, such as adding business days: